Dogs need regular walking to explore the world, expel energy, and get a good amount of exercise.

-Dogs are smart animals.
-You might find that you only need a few sessions to nip this problem in the bud.
+Dogs are intelligent animals.
+You might only need a few sessions to nip this problem.

-For tougher cases, you could also try a train and board program.
-This type of training means leaving your pet with their teacher for a period of time.
+You could also try a train and board program for more challenging cases.
+This type of training means leaving your pet with its teacher for some time.

-When they’re ready, your trainer will return your dog good as new!
-They’ll also teach you how to handle your pet, so they don’t revert back to their old ways.
+When they’re ready, your trainer will return your dog well as new!
+They’ll also teach you how to handle your pet, so they don’t revert to their old ways.

 Do dogs grow out of leash pulling?

-Answer: Dogs don’t magically grow out of their bad behaviors.
+Dogs don’t magically grow out of their destructive behaviors.
 Owners have to take the time to teach them good manners.
 You’ll always have a pulling problem if you don’t train your dog to walk well on a leash.